ossd-s24/project-evaluation/lichess.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

+It's fairly beginner-friendly.
+They give explicit and easy instructions to set up the development environment.
+The only difficulty is actually finding the contributing page on the website.

 __Do the maintainers respond helpfully to questions in issues?__

+The maintainers are reachable through the discord server and are quick to respond to new issues and pull requests.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__

+The community is friendly and they respond well to questions.
+However, if something were to go wrong, there isn't Code of Conduct that makes it clear how they handle conflicts.

 __Do pull requests get reviewed?__

+Pull requests get reviewed quickly and frequently.

 __Do maintainers thank people for their contributions?__

+Yes they do.

 __Are there special skills required to contribute to the project?
 If so, what are they?__

+Knowledge of scala, everything else is fairly standard.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__

+It seems to work best with Linux, but they provide other options for Windows and MacOS.
+There are some hardware requirements but they're trivial.